Women in sport | National Library of Australia (NLA)

 Learn more about Fanny Durack

-In 1900, the first female-only sporting groups were formed; most were lawn bowls or golf clubs but, by the 1930s, athletics and track and field clubs for women were also established.
+In 1900, the first female-only sporting groups were formed.
+Most were lawn bowls or golf clubs, but by the 1930s, athletics and track and field clubs for women were also established.

-From the 1970s, male- and female-only sporting groups began to merge.
+From the 1970s, male-only and female-only sporting groups began to merge.
 In 2017, Cricket Australia (CA) and the Australian Cricketers' Association (ACA) reached a deal to ensure all Australian cricketers, regardless of gender, would receive equal pay on signing.

 A black and white image of a woman wearing a white tennis dress lunging to hit a tennis ball.
 Behind her is a young woman in a white tennis dress and white bucket hat watching.
 There is a large crowd watching the game of tennis that is being played.